panoptes/panoptes.github.io/instructions.md

 {% include note.html text="The baseline design is meant to be assembled by anyone with a basic knowledge of electronics, computers, and astronomy, and a taste for building things/tinkering.
 There is no need to machine parts, and only standard tools are required (you will need a drill, screwdrivers, voltmeter).
 All electronics are readily available, and only need to be mounted and wired together.

 Please note, however, that some components do require the use of basic hand tools and electrical wiring.
 Always use caution when dealing directly with a PANOPTES unit." %}

+{% include warning.html text="We are currently doing some updates to the instructions and parts list.
+If you are about to start building please <a href="/contact">contact the team</a> before purchasing any parts so we can let you know if anything might have changed." %}